underscoreio/essential-scala/scala-basics/more-expressions.md

 ### Tuples

-Tuples are a container for other values.
+Tuples are a container for a *fixed number* of other values.
 They allow us to easily store a values of different types without having to create a class for them.
 For example, to define a tuple containing an `Int`, and `String`, and a `Boolean` we could write:

 {% highlight scala %}
 scala> (1, "tuple", true)